NaviNavu/foundry-ethernaut-box/README.md

 #### ⎌ Load a level instance into your box
 You can load a level instance into your box by running the `GetInstance` script with the level name as argument.
-The script will call the main Ethernaut contract that will then deploy a new fresh instance of the level for you.
+The script will call the main Ethernaut contract that will then deploy a new instance of the level for you.
 For example, to load the `HelloEthernaut` level into your box:
 ```bash
 forge script GetInstance \
 --sig "run(string)" "HelloEthernaut" \